Are You Struggling to Reconcile Sex-Based Work with Other Aspects of Your Life?

 While there are benefits to this type of work, issues concerning safety, how to share your experience with friends and family members, potential substance abuse, guilt, and shame often come up.
 And, these issues can be compounded if you are dealing with confusion around your sexuality or intimate relationships, trauma, anxiety, or depression and/or feel isolated and fear being judged.

 The good news is that you are not alone.
 If you are struggling with issues connected to your work, sexuality, attachment style, sexual trauma/abuse, and/or compulsive sexual behavior, or are looking for a sex-positive, open-minded therapist, we can help.

 Sex Worker-Friendly Therapy Can Provide You with Insights, Support, and Guidance

 We offer a safe, confidential space for you to talk through anything and everything related to your life, feelings, thoughts, challenges, goals, and profession.
-While I have not worked directly in the sex industry, as a sex-positive, gay male, I know many people who have and do.
-I hold no judgment.
-In fact, I think this work can be an empowering form of sexual expression.
+While we have not worked directly in the sex industry, we know many people who have and do.
+We hold no judgment.
+In fact, we believe this work can be an empowering form of sexual expression.

 Depending on your history, personality, values, needs, and therapy goals, we will engage in a strategy that best addresses and supports you as a unique individual.
 If you feel uncomfortable about aspects of your work, we can challenge and change the way you relate to it.
 You can accept your choices, make peace with your experience, and gain awareness about any attachment issues or past or current trauma that may be unresolved.
-If you are living a “double life,” I am someone you can tell your whole story to, which can help to bring some continuity to your sense of self.
+If you are living a “double life,” we are people to whom you can tell your whole story, which can help to bring some continuity to your sense of self.
 You can explore what it would be like to integrate all parts of yourself and find empowerment in your decision to do this work.
-If needed, I can also help you have difficult conversations with loved ones.
+If needed, we can also help you have difficult conversations with loved ones.
 Together, we can help them accept and even find comfort in the choice you have made.